-- In the Multi-Server Manager Window, select Action > Install Archive in the Menu Bar. - In the Descriptors View, right-click a Descriptor row and select Install in the menu that appears.
-The Wizard displays the name of the last archive created using the Descriptor but you may change it. - In the Archives View, right-click an Archive row and select Re-install in the menu that appears.
+- In the Multi-Server Manager Window, select Action > Install Archive in the Menu Bar. - In the Descriptors View (on page 15), right-click a Descriptor row and select Install in the menu that appears.
+The Wizard displays the name of the last archive created using the Descriptor but you may change it. - In the Archives View (on page 16), right-click an Archive row and select Re-install in the menu that appears.
 The Wizard requires you to install this archive on the same server as you installed it previously (it skips the first two dialogs).